Overlapping signals in next-generation gravitational wave observatories: A recipe for selecting the best parameter

 \subsubsection{Likelihood approximation}

 We start with assessing how well our RB JPE implementation approximates the true likelihood with the two signals in the strain.
 For constructing RB frequency bands, we follow~\cite{Narola:2023men} for the reference waveform and bin settings, using the injected signal for the former, and a change in 2\% for the chirp mass and mass ratio for the latter.
-We then recursively bisect the full frequency range until the RB error on the likelihood evaluated for the test waveform falls under a predetermined threshold, which we set to 0.03.
+We then recursively bisect the full frequency range until the RB error on the likelihood evaluated for the test waveform falls under a predetermined threshold, which we set to 0.03, following the default behavior of the RB code we adapted~\cite{janquart:2022}\footnote{To be more precise, we require that the likelihood error in each bin falls below $0.03/\sqrt{N_b}$, where $N_b$ is the proposed number of bins at each iteration of the bisection algortihm.
+We run the algorithm until the number of bins and the requested number of bins converge.
+After our analysis, we discovered that the RB implementation we adapted sometimes stops this process while one more bisection is possible, due to a rounding issue.
+This has led to excess likelihood error over the desired level.
+Even with this bug, our likelihoods were accurate enough that none of the posteriors produced in this work were affected.}.
 These settings lead to a frequency grid of around a few hundred points, depending on the injected signal.